 The Trust Declaration provides for a minimum of three and a maximum of ten Trustees, with the number of Trustees to be elected to be determined by the Trustees.
-The Trustees have determined that five persons should be elected as Trustees and the five nominees proposed for election as Trustees are listed below.
+The Trustees have determined that four persons should be elected as Trustees and the four nominees proposed for election as Trustees are listed below.
+Trustees Wayne McLeod and Derek Ridout will both be retiring and are not up for nomination.
 Each of the individuals is also proposed as a nominee of the Fund for election as a director of Holdings ("Director").
 All are currently Trustees as well as Directors of Holdings (please see below under "Election of Directors of Holdings").
 All nominees have established their eligibility and willingness to serve as Trustees.
 The Trustees elected will hold office until the next annual meeting of Unitholders or until their successors are appointed.